Pregnant mom seeks advice on reducing toxic exposures

 Today’s “Got Questions?” answer is from Alycia Halladay, PhD, Autism Speaks senior director of environmental and clinical sciences, with research and editorial assistance by Kaila Dion, an Autism Speaks summer intern from College of the Holy Cross, in Worcester, Mass.

 Thanks for your question.
 It’s an important one.
 We know that environmental factors – including exposure to certain toxic substances during pregnancy – can increase the risk of autism.
-(See “What do scientists mean when they talk about ‘environmental factors’ that cause autism?”)
+(See "Environmental factors in autism”)

 But it's also very important to distinguish increased risk from cause.
 In most cases, autism results from multiple factors that include a genetic predisposition.
 Non-genetic risk factors can, indeed, involve a pregnant woman’s exposure to certain chemicals.
 Examples include pesticides and phthalates (commonly found in plastics) and certain drugs such as terbutaline (used to stop premature labor), valproic acid (to control seizures) and some antipsychotics and mood stabilizers.